Historic Nameless Cemetery

 1880 Post office established.
 "Nameless" accepted after six rejections.

-1882 Earliest known burials: Rudolf Kauffman (cemetery), Eliza Gray (family plot)
+1882 Earliest known burials: Samuel Pope (cemetery), Eliza Gray (family plot)

 1906 Bell and Rose Turner deed land to Travis County